 - 1 cup frozen corn

-- 1 (15 oz.) can tomato sauce OR 12 oz. jar of your favorite clean salsa
+- 1 (15 oz.) can tomato sauce (or a jar of your favorite salsa)

-- 3 tbsp. freshly grated cheddar cheese (any cheese will work)
+- 3 tbsp. freshly grated cheddar cheese (or any cheese variety you prefer)